 Flickr Image Courtesy Tomas Roggero

 Why Print Has Gone Retro-Cool

 2014 is the year that digital marketing is truly mainstream.
-Business blogging is common place and marketing managers continue to syphon spend from traditional channels into online.
+Business blogging is commonplace and marketing managers continue to syphon spending from traditional channels into online.

 However, reports of print’s death have been greatly exaggerated.
 A growing collection of marketers brave enough to challenge contemporary conventions are turning to the humble paper page.

 Image Courtesy This Is Paper (a design agency with a beautiful brand magazine)

 Niche publications with an ultra-specific focus are working wonders for brands trying to build a passionate subscriber base.
 As we all know, a community of passionate subscribers can easily turn into loyal customers.

 A swathe of online marketing influencers has been watching this micro trend with interest.
 In the last month, a number of authoritative online commentators have written about the content marketing print resurgence.
 So we decided to weigh in and let you all know why print can work for you alongside your digital marketing as a low-maintenance subscriber building machine.
 Make sure you read up!